berkeley-deep-learning/cs294-131-f17/arxiv.md

 **Suitable readers**:
 Those interested in data augmentation techniques or those wishing to get a little extra performance out of a system.

+their loss function.
+The diversity term was a distance metric that was either over the raw input or the features before the softmax layer.
+Another regularization term looked at the difference in predicted classes both before and after transformation was applied and punished the generator when the gap was large.

+**Suitable readers**:
+Those interested in data augmentation techniques or those wishing to get a little extra performance out of a system.

+## Arxiv Summaries Week 09/25

+### A Deep Generative Framework for Paraphrase Generation

+**Executive Summary**: The authors open the article by emphasizing the importance of paraphrasing (i.e., generate a sentence with similar semantic structure given the original sentence) in the context of Q&A, information retrieval, conversational agents, etc. However, due to the complex nature of the task, the problem suffers from the lack of training data, compelling the authors to leverage semi-supervised learning.

+**Notable Details**:  The proposed methodology is as follows:

+* An LSTM-based encoder that transforms a sentence to an intermediate representation x, and a decoder that takes an intermediate representation x’ and transforms it back into a sentence.
+* A conditioned-VAE  encoder that learns a posterior distribution of a random latent code z conditioned on the intermediate representation of the input sentence x  (i.e., qɸ(z|x)), and a decoder that  learns a posterior distribution of x that takes as input a random latent code z (i.e., pθ(x|z)).

+The parameters in the model are learned in two distinct phases.
+First, auto-encoding capability is learned by training on (sentence, sentence) examples (unsupervised).
+Then, paraphrasing capability is learned by training on (sentence, paraphrase) examples (supervised).
+Once trained, the model is able to produce multiple paraphrases with beam-search  procedure.

+Quantitatively (i.e., BLEU, METEOR, and TER score), the model beats state-of-the-art baselines on the MSCOCO dataset, but only reports against trivial baselines on the recently-released Quora paraphrasing dataset .
+Qualitatively, the authors claim the model produces paraphrases with similar relevance and readability scores as to ground truth, however they do not report the qualitative evaluations of their baselines to compare against.